student-id-22030001/course-project-genai/README.md

 4. Create a `.streamlit` directory in the project root if it doesn't already exist.
 5. Inside the `.streamlit` directory, create a `secrets.toml` file.
 6. Obtain your Gemini API key by following the instructions provided by Gemini.
 If you haven't already, you'll need to sign up for an account and generate an API key.
-7. Add your Gemini API key to the `secrets.toml` file in the following format: GEMINI_API_KEY = "add_your_key_here"
+7. Add your Gemini API key to the `secrets.toml` file in the following format: GEMINI_API_KEY = "add_key_here"
-8. Navigate back to the project root directory 'cd..'
+8. Navigate back to the project root directory `cd..`
 9. Run the Streamlit app: `streamlit run video_qa_app.py`

 ## Deployment